 On August 2, 2021, the spin-off of GXO from XPO was completed (the "Spin-Off").
 Following the Spin-Off, XPO and GXO operate as separate publicly traded companies and neither entity has any ownership interest in the other.
 However, our Chairman, Mr. Brad Jacobs, serves as Executive Chairman of XPO.
 In connection with the Spin-Off, XPO and GXO entered into various agreements to effect the Spin-Off and provide a framework for their relationship after the Spin-Off, including a separation agreement, transition services agreement, tax matters agreement, employee matters agreement, and an intellectual property matters agreement.
 These agreements provided for the allocation between XPO and GXO of assets, employees, liabilities and obligations (including investments, property and employee benefits and tax-related assets and liabilities) attributable to periods prior to, at and after the Spin-Off and govern certain relationships between XPO and GXO after the Spin-Off.
 In 2022, the amount incurred by XPO to GXO and by GXO to XPO under the transition services agreement was approximately \$1 million and \$2 million, respectively.
 In addition, following the Spin-Off, we provide services to, and receive services from, XPO from time to time in the ordinary course of business and on an arms'-length basis.
-In 2022, we provided approximately \$8 million in services to GXO, representing an immaterial amount of GXO's revenue and expenses in 2022.
-We intend to receive services from XPO in the future in the ordinary course of our business and on an arms'-length basis.
+In 2022, we provided approximately \$8 million in services to XPO and XPO provided approximately \$58 million of services from XPO in the future in the ordinary course of our business and on an arms'-length basis.